Client:

 {→} Verre Églomisé byUMBERTO.

-{←} Digital works overview document: designed so Robert can add new work, to send out to prospective clients.
+{←} Digital works overview document, designed as a flexible template for Robert to easily add new projects and share with prospective clients.

 {↑} Social media assets.